 "How's the heart?"
 Guy's father asks his son in one of those moments.
 In this magical musical, I'm happy to report that the heart is just fine.

 And, no, there's no truth to the rumor that "Once" will be followed by the sequels "Twice" and "Three Times a Lady."

 "Once" runs through Oct.
 27 in Chicago.
 The closest the tour comes to Indy is Cleveland in November and St. Louis in April.
 If audiences support the tour, we may see it here in the 2014/15 season.

 "Smokefall" at Chicago's Goodman Theatre

-Like a microscope that transmutes into a telescope, "Smokefall" begins tightly focused as a domestic comedy/drama in which a father and husband, Daniel, seems to be having a typical morning at home before heading to work.
-Thanks to an "Our Town"-ish narrator with a penchant for footnoting, we learn that this will, in fact, be the last time that the family will see him.
+Like a microscope that transmutes into a telescope, "Smokefall" begins tightly focused as a domestic comedy/drama in which a father and husband, Daniel (Eric Slater), seems to be having a typical morning at home before heading to work.
+Thanks to an "Our Town"-ish narrator with a penchant for footnoting, we learn that this will, in fact, be the last time that the family will see Daniel.